ozbillwang/terraform-best-practices/README.md

     gem install terraform_landscape
     landscape < report

-## some updates for terraform 0.10.x
+## Some updates for terraform 0.10.x

 After Hashicorp splits terraform providers out of terraform core binary from v0.10.x, you will see errors to complain aws, template, terraform provider version are not installed when run `terraform init`